Panoptikum-social/blog.panoptikum.social/pages/api.md

 ### *Example:* Delete a file

-To delete a file via curl, you have to set the X flag:
+To delete a file via curl, you have to set the request method via the X flag:

 `curl -v -X "DELETE" -H "Authorization: Bearer :token" http://localhost:4000/jsonapi/pan/opmls/:id`